From homotopy links to stratified homotopy theories: Simplicial Homotopy links and vertically stratified complexes

 Where $\simeq_P$ and $\simeq_{N(P)}$ stand for the homotopy relations in $\Top_P$ and $\Top_{N(P)}$ respectively.
 In particular, this implies that there must exist $f'\colon X\to Y$ a map in $\Top_{N(P)}$ homotopic to $f$ as a map in $\Top_P$.
 For the relative statement, consider the relative categories $\Top_P^A$, and $\Top^A_{N(P)}$.
 The Quillen equivalence between $\Top_P$ and $\Top_{N(P)}$ passes to the relative categories, and the above argument then gives the existence of a map in $\Top_{N(P)}^A$, $f'\colon X\to Y$, homotopic to $f$ as a map of $\Top_P^A$.
 In other words, it is homotopic to $f$ relative to $A$.
 We then conclude the proof by applying the first part of the proposition to $f'$. \end{proof}

-\begin{definition} Two vertical maps between vertically stratified CW-complexes, $f,g\colon X\to Y$, are said to be \define{vertically homotopic} if there exists a vertical map $H\colon X\times [0,1]\to Y$ which is a homotopy between $f$ and $g$.
-Write $f\simeq_{V}g$ when $f$ and $g$ are vertically homotopic, and let $\CW_P/{\simeq_{V}}$ be the category whose objects are vertically stratified CW-complexes and whose sets of maps between $X$ and $Y$ is the set of vertical maps quotiented by the equivalence relation $\simeq_{V}$. \end{definition}
+\begin{definition} Two vertical maps between vertically stratified CW-spaces, $f,g\colon X\to Y$, are said to be \define{vertically homotopic} if there exists a vertical map $H\colon X\times [0,1]\to Y$ which is a homotopy between $f$ and $g$.
+Write $f\simeq_{V}g$ when $f$ and $g$ are vertically homotopic, and let $\mathrm{VCW}_P/{\simeq_{V}}$ be the category whose objects are vertically stratified CW-spaces and whose set of morphisms between $X$ and $Y$ is the set of vertical maps quotiented by the equivalence relation $\simeq_{V}$. \end{definition} Now, as a corollary of \cref{prop:vertical_approx}, we obtain that the homotopy category $\Ho \Top_P$ may equivalently be described as the homotopy category of vertically stratified CW-spaces $\mathrm{VCW}_P /{\simeq_{V}}$, and vertical maps and homotopies.
+The comparison is given by the forgetful functor, sending a vertically stratified CW-space $X\hookrightarrow \bar{X}\times \RealP{N(P)}$ to the stratified space $X$. \begin{theorem} the forgetful functor induces an equivalence of categories